AngeloAvv/AngeloAvv/README.md

 📹 In my spare time, I'm a YouTube content creator where I talk about hardware, software, hacking, technology, programming, and home automation.

-🏖️ I'm an Italian guy (he/him) and a live in Bari, a beautiful city in the south of Italy.
+🏖️ I'm an Italian guy (he/him) and I live in Bari, a beautiful city in the south of Italy.

 📫 How to reach me:
 <div id="badges" align="center">